Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

 Michigan Schedule Analysis

-- On November 18 versus the Middle Tennessee Raiders, who rank inside the top 100 (No. 56) in our computer rankings, the Wolverines claimed their best win of the season, a 63-49 victory at a neutral site.
+- The Wolverines' signature win this season came in a 63-49 victory on November 18 against the Middle Tennessee Raiders, who rank inside the top 100 (No. 56) in our computer rankings.

-- Michigan has tied for the second-most Quadrant 2 victories in the country (four).
+- Michigan has tied for the second-most Quadrant 2 victories in the nation (four).

 Get tickets for any college basketball game this season at Ticketmaster!